akshay196/project_documentation/chapter1/installation.md

 When ManageIQ has to be used in production environment, users normally download virtual appliances and deploy onto virtualization platform like OpenStack or VMware.

-There are simpler ways to know ManageIQ.
+There are simple ways to explore ManageIQ.
 For getting started with ManageIQ, it can run as:
 - [Docker](https://enhance-manageiq.github.io/2017-10-10-run-manageiq-using-docker/) - Run ManageIQ as a Docker container
 - Vagrant Box
 - In Public Cloud such as Google Cloud Platform

 For this guide, we will launch ManageIQ virtual appliance on QEmu/KVM.
 It is then configured to integrate with OpenStack which will be explained in [chapter 2](../chapter2/README.md).
-It can also be connect to other virtualization platforms.
+It can also connect to other virtualization platforms.

 ### Download appliance